 The piano weighs a whopping 79 pounds, but a heavier weight is certain to be expected when dealing with an upright piano.
 In awesome fashion, the piano also comes with a beautiful 3-pedal system (damper, soft and sostenuto pedals).

-Below, please take a look at some of the best selling upright digital pianos currently available for sale on Amazon, and see how their specs and features compare to the S51:
+Below, please take a look at some of the best selling upright digital pianos currently available for sale online, and see how their specs and features compare to the S51:

 Voices, Tones and Rhythms